 I’ve worked on both Unilever and P&G brands and these are smart people with massive resources and still they are struggling to realize the promised value in the age of “new media.”

 Smart clients get smart work.
-We like smart clients and Habitat Clothes is a great client.
+Habitat Clothes is a great client.
 Hard working, hands-on, head in the clouds with feet on the ground.
-Visionary and driven with a keen curiosity and willingness to learn and adapt to the changing demands of her business, Suzanne Williams is a restless warrior in the battle of building her brand.
-From our initial conversations about the needs of her business and the impact on the brand, down to the last detail of execution in planning her product line shoot, she never loses sight of the larger strategic goals she has set out for the Habitat brand.
+Visionary and driven with a keen curiosity and willingness to learn and adapt to the changing demands of business, Suzanne Williams is a restless warrior in the battle of building her brand.
+From our initial conversations about the needs of her business and the impact on the brand, down to the last detail of execution of a product line, Suzanne never loses sight of the larger strategic goals of her company.

 In 1991 my friend and great talent Ira Yoffe, then VP Creative Director at Parade Magazine, invited me to participate in the Eddie Adams Workshop.
 In 2017 The Eddie Adams Workshop celebrated 30 years of its unique program for photojournalists.
 This is an intense, four-day gathering of top photography professionals, along with 100 carefully selected students.
 The workshop is tuition-free, and the students are chosen based on the merit of their portfolios.
 Nikon has been the workshop’s major sponsor since its inception.
 I’ve been shooting with Nikon Cameras and lenses most of my life.
 There is an extraordinary relationship between Nikon and The Eddie Adams Workshop, so I try to support Nikon when I can.
 I still use many of my original Nikon manual focus lenses for both still and video work, even on other cameras.
-It’s time-proven quality and in the moment, reliability is key.
+In the moment of truth, reliability is key.

 It is the same for brands; make the brand and promote the brand.
 Photojournalists make great hires to help execute social media campaigns.
 Social media is a ready-made channel for photojournalists.
 When aligned to your brand story and the goals you would like to achieve, the skills of a photojournalist are hard to beat.
-One result: the work will come from a more authentic, investigative place as opposed to some very prescribed idea of your brand.
-Social media immediacy and authenticity is lost when content becomes an entirely mechanical unfolding of the campaign.
-To me, social media is most successful when it balances the organic with the highly orchestrated.
+The work will come from a more authentic, investigative place as opposed to a very prescribed idea of your brand.
+The immediacy and authenticity of social media is lost when execution becomes entirely mechanical.

 When considering how to hire for successful social media, think outside the traditional agency box.

 Blockchain could save the media environment for brands.
-There has been a fair amount written about how blockchain might result in greater transparency in media buying and tracking; if it all works as conceived, it will also be a boon for content creators enabling direct engagement with audiences and direct payment too.
-This advancement has the potential to put more leverage back on the side of creators like musicians, film makers, photographers, writers and journalists too.
+There has been much written about how blockchain might result in greater transparency in media buying and tracking.
+If it all works as conceived, it will also be a boon for content creators, enabling direct engagement with audiences and direct payment too.
+This has the potential to put more leverage back on the side of creators like musicians, film makers, photographers, writers and journalists too.
 The early interest in NFT’s point to success.
 Time will tell.

 I was fresh out of Parsons School of Design and met my friend Kevin O’Callaghan.
 Kevin is now a prominent instructor at the School of Visual Arts and an industry legend, not only for his excellence as an instructor, but also for his amazing work in 3D illustration, sculpture and art installations.
 Kevin is what he has always been, a creative genius.